mampi2816/chain_reaction_game/README.md

 Chain Reaction multipayer game is to demostrate the usage and applications of Data Structures using C++.

-The game uses the some of the concepts of the basic data structures such as:
+The game uses some of the concepts of the basic data structures such as:
 <ul>
   <li>Linked List</li>
   <liTrees></li>